-Further information about referencing styles can be located at https://student.unsw.edu.au/referencing responsibility, and courage.1 At UNSW, this means that your work must be your own, and others' ideas should be appropriately acknowledged.
+Further information about referencing styles can be located at https://student.unsw.edu.au/referencing

+Academic integrity is fundamental to success at university.
+Academic integrity can be defined as a commitment to six fundamental values in academic pursuits: honesty, trust, fairness, respect, responsibility, and courage.
+At UNSW, this means that your work must be your own, and others' ideas should be appropriately acknowledged.
 If you don't follow these rules, plagiarism may be detected in your work.